bitcoin-free/crypto-faucets/index.md

 <br>

 [CoinPot](https://coinpot.co/) is a microwallet that serves as a hub for 7 faucets and 5 different cryptocurrencies.
 What's great about CoinPot is you can exchange all the different coins you claim to your preferred coin.
 This is all done instantly and feeless.
 Withdrawals are free here as well.
-Below are the 7 sites that connect and pay instantly to CoinPot:
+Below are the 7 sites that connect and pays out instantly to CoinPot:

 <br>

 <a href="http://bonusbitcoin.co/?ref=295473545322" target="_blank"><img src="https://i.imgur.com/rkI4Ihe.png"></a>

 Register with your [CoinPot](https://coinpot.co/) email on [Bonus Bitcoin](http://bonusbitcoin.co/?ref=295473545322) and you can start claiming every 15 minutes.
-Claims seem to be lottery based and you can claim up to 5000 satoshi, but I never had much luck with that.
+Claims seem to be lottery based and you can claim up to 5,000 satoshi, but I never had much luck with that.

 **Protip**: Under the claim button is a setting that allows you to "Always receive the average claim amount".
 Check that if you are not having any luck with the lottery.